kurtdonaldson/uoaproject/README.md

 3. To use the password reset function, you will need to create an account with an email you can access.

-# uoaproject

 Issues
- 1. The primary key sequence was not working with users id.
+ 1. PostgreSQL mirgation.
+The primary key sequence was not working with users id.
 When creating a new client, the id would not increment from the last user.
 It would start at 1.
 This worked fine for the blog table.
 After research, I realised that my user table had become out of sync.
 Likely due to the mass import of data to initialise the table.
  I added a SELECT command to fix this.
  "SELECT setval('users_id_seq', (SELECT MAX(id) FROM public.users));"